-In recent years several sites have stopped production at around the same time leaving only one site in 2013 producing any sand and gravel in the county at Brinklow, east of Coventry.
-A new permission was granted at Wolston Fields in 2013 which will use the existing plant at Bubbenhall to process the excavated material.
+In recent years several sites have closed at around the same time leaving only one site currently producing any sand and gravel in the county at Brinklow, east of Coventry.
+A new permission has been granted at Wolston Fields in 2013 which will use the existing plant at Bubbenhall to process the excavated material.
 There are some scattered permitted reserves including a significant reserve at High Cross Quarry in the north east of the county, but this is not currently active.
 Quarries at Coleshill (2007), Middleton Hall (2011) Marsh Farm (2012), Bubbenhall (2013) and Ling Hall (2012) have all ceased production in recent years and not been replaced with new sites.
-This has led to declining sales over recent years.
+This has led to declining sales a low landbank of around 4 years (Table 3).
 The county's sand and gravel landbank is worked out by dividing the county's total permitted reserve by its annual apportionment.
-The apportionment used to be calculated by subdividing the national guideline figures through the sub-national Aggregate Working Parties for each mineral planning authority.
-The most recent guidelines established a figure of 1.043 million tonnes for Warwickshire until 2016.
+The apportionment is calculated by subdividing national guideline figures through the sub-national Aggregate Working Parties for each mineral planning authority.
+The current guidelines have established a figure of 1.043 million tonnes for Warwickshire until 2016.
 More recent guidelines have been produced but these were not agreed by the West Midlands AWP.
-Since then, the LAA has replaced the Sub-regional apportionment.
-For the purposes of all future surveys the apportionment is now considered to be the 10 year average and other local information and the landbank will in future be calculated by dividing the county's permitted reserve by the ten year average figure.
-Based on this calculation the current landbank is estimated to be 7.2 years (4.96 mt reserves x 0.688mt annual production).